 The phenology programme based at RBGE is in collaboration between staff and research associates in the Science and Horticulture Divisions and volunteers.
 The programme includes a daily monitoring project, a weekly monitoring project and the special examination of Rhododendron species.
 These studies include the development of semi-quantitative rapid-survey methods for monitoring phenological characters.

 The International Phenology Gardens Project (IPG) is coordinated by Humboldt University (Berlin), with sites throughout Europe.
 The project monitors up to eight aspects of the phenology of cloned material for a range of tree species.
-RBGE is currently establishing sites at its gardens at Dawyck, Logan and Benmore.
-Dawyck has, for Scotland, an unusual crisp continental climate and will provide important new observations for the project; Logan, by contrast is known for its mild winters and clement summers, whereas Benmore is a wonderful moist West Coast garden.
+RBGE is currently establishing sites at its gardens at Dawyck, Logan and Inverleith.
+Dawyck has, for Scotland, an unusual crisp continental climate and will provide important new observations for the project; Logan, by contrast is known for its mild winters and clement summers.
 A comparison of the data will be very interesting...